menep/gallery/README.md

 ## Project status

 The grid and the carousel are complete.
-There are some issues to fix (JS refactor, using arrows for navigation, only clicking esc allows to return to the gallery from the overlay, correct visualization of vertical images).
+There are some issues to fix (JS refactor, only clicking esc allows to return to the gallery from the overlay).

 ## How to use

 Hovering over an image shows its color version, clicking on it open an overlay to see it in a bigger size.
-Clicking on the arrows allows you to navigate the photos.
+You can navigate the photos clicking on the UI or the keyboard arrows.

 ## Practiced features